Testing whether neighborhood interventions can prevent tick-borne diseases in our communities.

-The Tick Project is a five-year study to determine whether neighborhood-based prevention can reduce human cases of Lyme and other tick-borne diseases.
+The Tick Project is a study testing whether neighborhood-based prevention can reduce human exposure to Lyme disease and other tick-borne diseases.
 The methods we are testing are simple and safe for people, pets, and the environment.

-The study will determine whether two tick control methods, used separately or together, can reduce the number of cases of Lyme disease at the neighborhood level.
+The study will determine whether two tick control interventions, used separately or together, can reduce the number of cases of Lyme disease at the neighborhood level.
+Interventions will target feeding and questing ticks, with a focus on reducing the number of ticks safely and economically.